v47-io/jaffree/CONTRIBUTING.md

 If you need some media files to test your code you are encouraged use the files provided by the generated `com.github.kokorin.jaffree.Artifacts` class.

-## Licensing
+## Licensing of contributed material

 Before creating a Pull Request make sure you have all the rights to the contributed material or have permission from the original creators to publish it in this manner.

-Furthermore, you must also agree to provide the contributed material under the terms of the [GNU General Public License Version 3][license].
+Furthermore, by creating a Pull Request you agree to provide the contributed material under the terms of the [GNU General Public License Version 3][license].

 [license]: ./LICENSE